-5.6.2 If required for billing and / or payment purposes, the means of recording AC generation of the system shall be a meter approved under the European Measuring Instruments Directive (MID) showing the serial number on the front panel where it could be photographed alongside the make, model and meter reading.
+- 5.7.1 A means of recording and displaying the total AC generation of the system shall be installed. - 5.7.2 If required for billing and / or payment purposes, the means of recording AC generation of the system shall be a meter approved under the European Measuring Instruments Directive (MID) showing the serial number on the front panel where it could be photographed alongside the make, model and meter reading.

-Note: Installation of a MID approved meter would also satisfy clause 5.6.1.
+Note: Installation of a MID approved meter would also satisfy clause 5.7.1.

-- 5.6.3 The means of recording AC generation, be it a dedicated meter or otherwise, should be accessible and readable by the customer without requiring the use of a tool, ladder or torch. - 5.6.4 Where energy is taken from the grid to be stored in an EESS and later returned to the grid or installation, that energy shall not affect the veracity of any meters recording energy generated, imported or exported where those meters are used for billing or payment.
+- 5.7.3 The means of recording AC generation, be it a dedicated meter or otherwise, should be accessible and readable by the customer without requiring the use of a tool, ladder or torch. - 5.7.4 Where energy is taken from the grid to be stored in an EESS and later returned to the grid or installation, that energy shall not affect the veracity of any meters recording energy generated, imported or exported where those meters are used for billing or payment.